Netcracker/KubeMarine/.github/pull_request_template.md

 ### How to apply
-Provide steps how to apply on top previous Kubetools version to execute on existing clusters
+Provide steps how to apply on top previous Kubemarine version to execute on existing clusters
 * [Install task/s](documentation/Installation.md#installation-tasks-description)
 * Manual step
 * [Upgrade procedure](documentation/Maintenance.md#upgrade-procedure)